 How Wren AI works

-Wren AI combines a product UI, an AI service, and a context engine so users can ask business questions without working directly from raw database schemas.
+Wren AI combines a product UI, an AI service, and a context layer so users can ask business questions without working directly from raw database schemas.

 The three core services